 Below, you’ll find a brief description of the lesson, a link to my write-up and analysis of the lesson, and links to any lesson resources you’ll need.
 While the lesson are broken up by grade bands, many lessons can be easily modified to meet the needs of your students.

 This write-up offers a lesson plan using Steve Wyborney’s tile images for 3rd grade students.
+(See my write-up for the images and slide deck we used.)
 The tile problems are an effective tool to engage students in discourse about their mathematical reasoning about fractions.
 The lesson also allows teachers to identify existing student misconceptions about partitioning and grouping that often prevent students from understanding how to use the area model to reason about fractions.
-3.NF.1.
+3.NF.1

 Need to introduce fractions to students in a way that all students can be engaged?
 Look no further!
 We used this image from fractiontalks.com to engage 3rd graders in a rich discussion about fractions (3.NF.1, 3.NF.3).
 The visual and open approach makes this lesson a productive opportunity for all learners.
 Here’s my write-up.